alexanderogle/infectionsim/README_PIPELINE.md

         python -m luigi --module pipeline RunModel --local-scheduler

 The pipeline data is stored in `.pipeline_data`.
-Each run creates a unique `run_id` by using the time since epoch in seconds as `IntType`.
+Each run creates a unique `run_id` by using the time since epoch in seconds and the process ID as `IntType`.

 # Run Model as Standalone Process